 Skyport Radio was one of the land-based Short Wave pirate stations which appeared as a result of the closure of the offshore pirates, and began transmissions in 1971.
 A few readers have asked where the name came from; other than the obvious proximity of the station to Heathrow Airport (the planes could often be heard in the background of programmes).
 The name was actually chosen from an old 1966 Post Office Telephone Directory, in those days numbers in the London area were the first 3 letters of the area name followed by 4 digits.
 The dialling code for Heathrow Airport was SKYport, or 759.

 Skyport finally closed down in 1982 after first merging with Radio Corsair as the Skyport Corsair Network, and after a last transmission as Workers Radio, which originally broadcast a one off in May 1978.
 Meanwhile the station Uptown Radio carried on the successful Skyport format but on VHF in the London area.
 More on both stations including some recordings can be found on the Radio Eric site.
-There are some ID clips and information on the Pirate Memories site and there are also some recordings of Skyport Radio from Christmas 1977 here;
+There are also some ID clips and information on the Pirate Memories site.

 The operators of Skyport Radio and Radio Corsair were both active members of the Communist Party of Great Britain (CPGB).
 Whilst the programmes of these stations were not overtly political in content, CPGB literature and leaflets were posted out to the listeners, information about anti-fascist protests was transmitted as were adverts for the Morning Star newspaper.
 The broadcasts usually closed with the "Internationale" or "The East is Red".
 Information (schedules, stickers and photos) about the stations was exchanged with Soviet Union tourists at London meetings of the British Soviet Friendship Society (BSFS) and Skyport Radio had a large audience in the German Democratic Republic ("East Germany" DDR).
 It is not widely known that outside the transmission hours of Skyport Radio the transmitters were used to broadcast taped programmes from Radio Rastafari International, and Kraut Rock Radio from West Germany.